Replicate 19th Century Timber Window Designs With Modern Features And Benefits.

 How can The Residence Collection help?
 A more modern approach has been for planning authorities to approve the use of The Residence Collection in conservation areas because of its authentic design.
 It has been specifically designed to aesthetically replicate the documented historical window designs from the 19th Century period and therefore has been approved for use in many areas across the UK.

 The Residence Collection offers a suite of thermally and acoustically superior window and door systems, featuring the latest security, maintenance and performance innovations, whilst still appearing traditional.
 Achieving U-values of 0.8 with triple glazing, PassivHaus Standard, and 1.2 with double glazing, far surpassing the British Building Regulation requirements.

-19th Century timber windows were hand crafted and in order to truly replicate the features of this window style, Residence 9 combines the repeatability of modern machining processes with the eye of a craftsman.
-With a range of authentic styles and configurations, Residence 9 allows you to recreate and preserve traditional details, redefining modern windows and doors.
+19th Century timber windows were hand crafted and in order to truly replicate the features of this window style, The Residence Collection combines the repeatability of modern machining processes with the eye of a craftsman.
+With a range of authentic styles and configurations, The Residence Collection allows you to recreate and preserve traditional details, redefining modern windows and doors.